 The great tribulation already happened

-In short, then: believers will not witness the “Great Tribulation” because it has already happened, over 1900 years ago!
-Nevertheless, even if we won’t suffer the “Great Tribulation,” this does not mean life will be easy for us!
+Even if the term “great tribulation” from Matthew 24 would not be applicable to Christians in the last days, this does not mean life will be easy for us!
 Now, as we await Jesus’ second coming, we live in the “last days” (Hebrews 1:2), in which there will be “terrible times” (2 Timothy 3:1), with false teachers (2 Peter 3:3), “antichrists” (1 John 2:18), and much persecution of Christians (2 Timothy 3:12), climaxing with a final “man of lawlessness” (2 Thessalonians 2:3), whom Jesus will personally defeat when He returns (2 Thessalonians 2:8).
 Yet, however hard our circumstances may be, we must remember that Jesus reigns at God’s right hand (Ephesians 1:20-21) with all authority in heaven and on earth (Matthew 28:18).
 Until He returns, He has given us the job to remain faithful to Him (Matthew 24:13) and to make disciples of all nations (Matthew 28:19-20).
-Only then will the end finally come (Matthew 24:14).